trychlos/pwix-accounts-ui/README.md

     The legend to be set inside of the respective fieldsets of the signin panel.

     Defaults to none.

+- `signupFieldset`

+    Whether to set input fields inside a fieldset.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

+    Accepted values are `true`|`false`, defaulting to `false`.

 - `signupLegendEmail`
 - `signupLegendPassword`